A mastectomy is surgery to remove all of the breast.

 Your surgeon will talk to you before the operation about the options for breast reconstruction.

-You might have breast reconstruction at the same time as the mastectomy (immediate reconstruction).
+You might be able to have breast reconstruction at the same time as the mastectomy (immediate reconstruction).
 Or you might have it some months or years afterwards (delayed reconstruction).
 Whenever possible you should be able to choose when you have a reconstruction operation.
 Everyone is different and some women prefer to have it at the same time as the mastectomy while others prefer to delay it.

 If you aren't having an immediate breast reconstruction, your nurse will show you artificial breast shapes (prostheses).
 They are also called softies or cumfies.